smokeyfro/website/content/work/recipes-plugin.md

 ---
 title: Recipes Plugin
 slug: repices-plugin
-excerpt: Design for a WordPress plugin we were planning on releasing.
+description: Design for a WordPress plugin we were planning on releasing.
 type: Design
 contact: Internal
 client_content: Internal